 Action Steps:

-By monitoring both physical and digital threat indicators, security teams can identify risks before they materialize and adjust protection strategies accordingly.
+By monitoring both physical and digital threat indicators, security teams can identify risks before they materialize and adjust protection strategies accordingly—a critical capability given that 75% of executives have already experienced credential exposure.

 Monitor how risk evolves across locations using BaseScore.